YagiGo/find_me_a_restaurant/README.md

   /* ... */
 };
 ```

+Once the response received, the `Restaurant` and `Detail` objects will be created and update `restaurants` and `details` states accordingly.
+For the detailed definition of `Restaurant` and `Detail`,
+please refer to classes at `./lib/entities`.
+The state updates trigger the UI components to update, so the restaurant list, map view and restaurant details will be updated as well.

 This web app contains 4 main components: `TopBar`, `MapView`, `RestaurantList` and `RestaurantDetail`.
 Some of the states must be shared among components.
 Using Redux
 for project at this scale is a little overkill so instead the context api of React is implemented.
 The following states and function are shared among components.